 - When one intervention strategy does not produce the hoped for results, it is not appropriate to blame the individual; it is incumbent upon the researcher or professional to seek other ways of accomplishing success.

 “Words can’t describe how grateful we are for all your dedication in providing the best experience for our family.
 Daniel got very happy to work with you and I got to learn a lot.
 We all get very inspired by the amazing mums that Sheree and Srilata are and your beautiful sons that have been achieving so much in life!”

 —Renata Valenca, Australia

 Meet the Team

 Christine Ashby, Director

-Christy Ashby is Associate Professor of Inclusive Education and Disability Studies at Syracuse University and the Director of the Institute on Communication and Inclusion.
+Christy Ashby is Professor of Inclusive Education and Disability Studies at Syracuse University and the Director of the Center on Disability and Inclusion and Inclusion and Communication Initiatives.
 Her teaching and research focuses on inclusive education, with specific emphasis on communication and support for students with labels of autism and other developmental disabilities, disability studies and inclusive teacher preparation.
 She has recent publications in Disability & Society, Teacher Education and Special Education, International Journal of Inclusive Education, Journal of Post-Secondary Education and Disability, Research and Practice for Persons with Severe Handicaps (RSPD) and Intellectual and Developmental Disabilities.
-Ashby’s recent book,co-edited with Meghan Cosier, illustrates the ways that disability studies in education can inform the practical work of teaching.
+Ashby’s book, co-edited with Meghan Cosier, illustrates the ways that disability studies in education can inform the practical work of teaching.